Tom's Guide Verdict

 WinkBed mattress review in brief

 The WinkBed is a hybrid mattress made in the US, with a design that includes individually wrapped, zoned coils and gel-infused foam.
-It's designed to offer the right balance of targeted support and cushioning to anyone suffering with back, hip or shoulder pain, and comes in four firmness levels (from softer to plus) to suit a variety of sleep positions and body types.
+It's designed to offer the right balance of targeted support and cushioning to anyone suffering with back, hip or shoulder pain, and comes in four firmness levels (from softer to plus-size) to suit a variety of sleep positions and body types.

 Materials: Coils, memory foam, other foams